Olivia Dean discography

 The discography of English singer-songwriter Olivia Dean consists of two studio albums, five extended plays, and 28 singles.
 Born and raised in London, she self-released her debut single "Reason to Stay", in October 2018.
-After signing AFM Records, she released her debut extended play, OK Love You Bye, in November 2019, followed by her second, What Am I Gonna Do on Sundays?, in December 2020.
-In June 2023, she released her debut studio album, Messy, which peaked at number four on the UK Albums Chart.
+After signing with AMF Records and Virgin EMI Records, she released her debut extended play, OK Love You Bye, in November 2019, followed by her second, What Am I Gonna Do on Sundays?, in December 2020.
+In June 2023, she released her debut studio album, Messy, which debuted and peaked at number four on the UK Albums Chart.
 Her second studio album, The Art of Loving, was released in September 2025, preceded by the singles "Nice to Each Other", "Lady Lady", and "Man I Need", and the concurrent release of the single "So Easy (To Fall in Love)".
-The album peaked at the top of the UK Albums Chart.
+The album debuted at the top of the UK Albums Chart.